deanmlittle/solana-rfc6979/Readme.md

 # solana-rfc6979
-A simple implementation of [RFC6979](https://datatracker.ietf.org/doc/html/rfc6979) for solana.
+A simple implementation of [RFC6979](https://datatracker.ietf.org/doc/html/rfc6979) for Solana.

 Uses `solana-hmac-drbg`, `solana-hmac-sha256` and `solana-nostd-sha256` under the hood.